egemenimre/ccsds-ndm/docs/ndmio.rst

 looks like, but, inspecting the object tree derived from the XSD file, it *finds out* how to read it.
 Therefore there are no individual parsers for each file type, but a single "parsing engine".

-Note that, current functionality enables reading a limited number of KVN data types and no KVN output is possible at this time.
+Note that, no KVN output is possible at this time, but will be available soon for version 2.0 beta release.

 Reference/API
 -------------